mcneece/eSignature-Portal/README.md

 This is just a simple paragraph that introduces the user to Acrobat Sign and eSignature for UHG.
 It lets the user understand that this product is for capturing eSignatures which can help reduce postage costs, paper footprints, automate routing, and expedite the signature process.

 #### UHG's Acrobat Sign Links:
-The Acrobat Sign links are simply just HTML buttons that host the most update to date links to UHG's Acrobat Sign product.
-Currently UHG has an intranet page that potential users come access that has outdated links that the support team cannot access.
-These links are outdated due to a DNS migration in 2022.
-By hosting the links on a tool developed by the eSign support team a member of that team can easily change the HTML buttons during a future DNS migration so that end users are accessing proper links.
-This is done by simply changing the 'href=#' link.
+The Acrobat Sign links are simply just HTML buttons that host the most up to date links to UHG's Acrobat Sign product.
+This was extremely helpful in the DNS migration in 2022 when Adobe changed the webUI link from echosign to adobesign.
+By hosting the links on a tool developed by the eSign support team a member of that team can easily change the HTML buttons so that end users are accessing proper links.

 <a name="ticket"></a>
 ## 2. Open a Ticket